wxcctechsummit/wxcclabguides/labsnew/Lab3.md

 ### 1. Copy out the flow and configure the advanced flow

 - Open the Portal > Routing Strategy > Flow page.
-- Copy the existing flow flow_Lab1_Task2 and edit the copied flow - name it `Flow2`
+- Copy the existing flow `Flow1` and edit the copied flow - name it `Flow2`
 - Edit the flow to go into flow designer.
-- Ensure that you configure the Menu steps with a 3 option - 2 queue, 1 Blind Transfer step.
+- Ensure that you configure the Menu steps with a 3 options - 2 queue, 1 Blind Transfer.
 - Ensure you configure all the fields in the menu step including the prompts and the entry timeout (requires you to explore all options on the step).
-- Ensure you configure all the blind transfer location to Cisco Toll Free : `+18005536387` **Note: This will actually connect you to the live toll free number!**
+- Ensure you configure all the blind transfer location to Cisco Toll Free : `+18005536387`

+  > **Note: This will actually connect you to the live toll free number!**

 > **Important TIP on the MENU Block**